ni/webvi-examples/CallLabVIEWWebService/Readme.md

 #### CORS

 Cross-Origin Resource Sharing (CORS) allows a Web Service VI to respond to HTTP requests from a different server than where it is hosted. `AddCORSHeaders.vi` adds HTTP headers to allow requests from any origin.
-This configuration is necessary if your WebVI is not hosted on the G Web Development Software web server.
+This configuration is necessary if your WebVI is not hosted on the LabVIEW web server.

 ### The WebVI